1-2-3 Come Make A Keepsake With Me

 If you don't want to fuss with coloring, or you want to do an additional monthly activity, I also designed 2 pages where students simply write their name.

 Thanks for visiting.
 As always, feel free to PIN anything you think others may find helpful.
-My "Pin It" button is at the top of the page.
 If you'd like to see all of the cute educational things that I PIN, click on the "Follow me" heart to the right.

 "Far better it is to dare mighty things, to win glorious triumphs, even though checkered by failure, than to take rank with those poor spirits who neither enjoy much nor suffer much; because they live in the gray twilight that knows not victory or defeat." -Theodore Roosevelt